-In accordance with Section 218.415, Florida Statutes, this Policy applies to all cash and investments held or controlled by the City with the exception of the City's funds related to the issuance of debt where there are other existing policies or indentures in effect for such funds.
-Additionally, this Policy does not apply to funds not under investment control of the City, such as, the Police, Firefighters and the Employees Pension Funds.
+In accordance with Section 218.415, Florida Statutes, this Policy applies to all cash and investments held or controlled by the City.
+The City's funds related to the issuance of debt where there are other existing policies or indentures in effect for such funds are exempted from this Policy.
+Additionally, this Policy does not apply to pension funds such as, the Police, Firefighters and the Employees' Pension Funds.
+Escrow funds held to pay and defease refunded bonds shall be invested in accordance with the terms of the escrow deposit agreement.
 Cash and investment balances as defined in this Section are entirely known as "Available Fund".